Hugh McColl: Early life

 McColl was born in Bennettsville, South Carolina, to Hugh Leon McColl (1905–1994), a cotton farmer and banker and Frances Pratt Carroll McColl (1906–1987), an artist.
 He is of Scottish Presbyterian descent and had a sister and two brothers.
 Their paternal great-grandfather, Duncan Donald McColl (1842–1911) was an attorney who had developed the first railroad (the 50 mi South Carolina Pacific Railway) and the first cotton mills in Marlboro County.
 He also founded the Bank of Marlboro, later headed by his son Hugh L. McColl, (1874–1931), followed by his grandson Hugh Leon McColl.
 McColl's father liquidated the Bank of Marlboro in 1939 during the Great Depression.
 He later bought a controlling interest in Marlboro Trust Co.
 As a youth, Hugh McColl went to work part-time at age 14 for the trust company and his father's cotton company, McColl Cotton Mills.
 He learned to keep books, securing payments, learning double-entry accounting and driving across North and South Carolina to make deposits.

 McColl was elected student council president at Bennettsville High School, and class president in his senior year (1953).
 He was voted Best All-Round Boy in his senior class.
 His yearbook quotation read: "He who is talented in leadership holds the world's dream in his grip."
-After graduating from the University of North Carolina at Chapel Hill, McColl joined the United States Marine Corps and served a two-year tour of duty.
+After graduating from the University of North Carolina at Chapel Hill in 1957, McColl joined the United States Marine Corps and served a two-year tour of duty until 1959.
 Honorably discharged, he returned to North Carolina.
 According to McColl, his father pushed him into banking, saying that he "didn't have the brains for farming."
 McColl married after college.
 He declined an offer from his father-in-law, John McKee Spratt (1907–1973), a banker, attorney, and judge, to work at the Bank of Fort Mill, a small family-owned bank.
 McColl accepted his father's arranging an introduction to officers at another bank.
 Young McColl went to work as a management trainee for American Commercial Bank in Charlotte, North Carolina.